mwstowe/crowtdiscordbot/README.md

 ### AI Interjection

-The most sophisticated type of interjection, where the bot uses the Gemini API to generate contextually relevant comments based on the recent conversation.
-The bot analyzes the conversation context and provides an interesting fact or comment related to the discussion.
+The bot uses the Gemini API to generate contextually relevant comments based on the recent conversation.
+The bot analyzes the conversation context and provides a comment that feels like a natural part of the discussion.

 For AI interjections, the bot:
 1. Retrieves recent conversation context
 2. Sends a specialized prompt to the Gemini API
 3. Evaluates whether to interject (the AI can decide to "pass" if it doesn't have a relevant comment)
+4. Applies a realistic typing delay before sending the response

+### Fact Interjection

+The most educational type of interjection, where the bot uses the Gemini API to generate interesting facts related to the conversation.
+Unlike the general AI interjection, fact interjections are specifically focused on providing informative content.

+For fact interjections, the bot:
+1. Retrieves recent conversation context
+2. Sends a specialized prompt to the Gemini API asking for a relevant fact
+3. Evaluates whether to interject (the AI can decide to "pass" if it can't find a relevant fact)
-4. Applies a realistic typing delay before sending the response2.
+4. Applies a realistic typing delay before sending the response
+5. Delivers a concise, interesting fact that relates to the conversation topic2.
 Add your Discord bot token to the `DISCORD_TOKEN` field
    - Privileged Gateway Intents: Message Content Intent
    - Scopes: `bot`, `messages.read`, `applications.commands`
 3. Configure channels to follow using one of these options: